coreinfrastructure/best-practices-badge/doc/criteria.md

 </dd><dt><i>Rationale</i>:<dt> <dd>Static source code analysis and dynamic analysis tend to find different kinds of defects (including defects that lead to vulnerabilities), so combining them is more likely to be effective.
 </dd></dl></li>

-<li><a name="dynamic_analysis_unsafe"></a>It is SUGGESTED that if the project results include software written using a memory-unsafe language (e.g., C or C++), then at least one dynamic tool (e.g., a fuzzer or web application scanner) be routinely used in combination with a mechanism to detect memory safety problems such as buffer overwrites.
-If the project results do not include software written in a memory-unsafe language, choose "not applicable" (N/A).
+<li><a name="dynamic_analysis_unsafe"></a>It is SUGGESTED that if the software produced by the project includes software written using a memory-unsafe language (e.g., C or C++), then at least one dynamic tool (e.g., a fuzzer or web application scanner) be routinely used in combination with a mechanism to detect memory safety problems such as buffer overwrites.
+If the project does not produce software written in a memory-unsafe language, choose "not applicable" (N/A).
  (N/A allowed.) <sup>[<a href="#dynamic_analysis_unsafe">dynamic_analysis_unsafe</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>Examples of mechanisms to detect memory safety problems include <a href="https://github.com/google/sanitizers/wiki/AddressSanitizer">Address Sanitizer (ASAN)</a> (available in GCC and LLVM), <a href="http://clang.llvm.org/docs/MemorySanitizer.html">Memory Sanitizer</a>, and <a href="http://valgrind.org/">valgrind</a>.
 Other potentially-used tools include <a href="http://clang.llvm.org/docs/ThreadSanitizer.html">thread sanitizer</a> and <a href="http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html">undefined behavior sanitizer</a>.
 Widespread assertions would also work.
 </dd></dl></li>

-<li><a name="dynamic_analysis_enable_assertions"></a>It is SUGGESTED that the software include many run-time assertions that are checked during dynamic analysis.
+<li><a name="dynamic_analysis_enable_assertions"></a>It is SUGGESTED that the software produced by the project include many run-time assertions that are checked during dynamic analysis.
  <sup>[<a href="#dynamic_analysis_enable_assertions">dynamic_analysis_enable_assertions</a>]</sup></li>

 <li><a name="dynamic_analysis_fixed"></a>All medium and high severity exploitable vulnerabilities discovered with dynamic code analysis MUST be fixed in a timely way after they are confirmed.